-Once your child has recovered fully from the anaesthetic, he or she will be allowed to go home.
+Once the child has recovered fully from the anaesthetic, he or she will be allowed to go home.
 For most children, this is usually four hours after the operation.

 When you get home

-- The operation is not a particularly painful one, so your child should only need a dose or two of pain relief such as paracetamol once you return home.
+- The operation is not a particularly painful one, so the child should only need a dose or two of pain relief such as paracetamol once you return home.

 - The dressing should stay in place until the clinic appointment.
-We will send you an appointment at the dressing clinic one to two weeks after the operation so that we can check the operation site is healing well.
+The child will go to an appointment at the dressing clinic one to two weeks after the operation so that we can check the operation site is healing well.

 - Avoid play with sand, soil, mud or water.

-- The stitches will gradually dissolve but try to stop your child picking at them or any scabs that form in the first few days after the operation.
+- The stitches will gradually dissolve but try to stop the child picking at them or any scabs that form in the first few days after the operation.

-- As long as your child is generally well, he or she can go back to nursery or school two to three days after the operation.
+- As long as the child is generally well, he or she can go back to nursery or school two to three days after the operation.

 You should call us if:

-- Your child has a temperature of more than 37.5°C
+- The child has a temperature of more than 37.5°C

-- You can see swelling or redness near the operation site or there is any oozing
+- The can see swelling or redness near the operation site or there is any oozing

 - The child is in a lot of pain and pain relief does not seem to help.